jeremyButtler/alnSeq/README.md

   Waterman Smith alignment, which I think reduces both scoring and direction matrix to just a few rows.
 See [https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library](https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library) for an very fast striped Waterman Smith aligner.
+This one does have an issue when the alignment exceeds 33,000 bases.
+However, I think there are alternatives without these issues.

 This program is dual licensed for MIT and CC0.
 Pick the license which works best for you.